 - Tuition = $1250 (taxes included)

 - Returning students 50% discount (please contact us before you register)

 - The course textbook - Please see our Bookstore Page.

 Refund and Withdrawal Policy

-A Certificate of Completion with Foot Canada Training's logo is awarded to students who achieve the minimum passing grade for FCN Part 1.
+A Certificate of Completion with Foot Canada Training's logo is awarded to students who successfully complete the course.

 This course cultivates professional accountability through resourceful and self-directed learning requiring minimal assistance from the Educator.

 FCN Theory has 10 online, multiple choice quizzes and 1 multiple-choice Final Exam.
 Separate objectives are listed for each section.
 Each section contains required readings, pre-recorded slide presentations and activities.